mInzamamMalik/imageapp-python/readme.md

 copy external ip of instance and open it in new browser tab like this `http://104.999.999.222:3003/` ans see flask app running in production

 extras:
-to download any file from internet in ssh terminal, goto folder where you wanted it to be downloaded and run following command:
+to download a file from internet in ssh terminal, goto folder where you wanted it to be downloaded and run following command:

+cd classifier_directory

+sudo apt-get install wget
-wget -O fileName.txt https://firebasestorage.googleapis.com/v0/b/sysborg-air.appspot.com/o/model%2Fpytorch_model.bin?alt=media&token=5eaa3b0d-cc85-4abf-aff5-8a1d2799dd78
+wget -O pytorch_model.bin https://firebasestorage.googleapis.com/v0/b/sysborg-air.appspot.com/o/model%2Fpytorch_model.bin?alt=media&token=5eaa3b0d-cc85-4abf-aff5-8a1d2799dd78